Mustkeem324/HTML-Scraper-with-cURL/README.md

-Certainly!
-Here's a sample README.md message for your PHP script:

----

 # HTML Scraper with cURL

 This PHP script is designed to scrape HTML content from a specified URL using cURL.
 It checks if the URL parameter is provided via a GET request, then retrieves the content from the URL if it matches a predefined domain (`wegglab.com` in this case).
 If the content contains a specific marker (`entry-content clear`), it saves the HTML content to a file in a designated folder (`wegglabhtml`) for future reference.